secretgraph/secretgraph/README.md

 ## Shortcut creation of keys

-With keys argument a keypair can be created or a privatekey associated with a publickey Specified references are automagically distributed between privatekey and publickey
+With keys argument a keypair can be created or a privatekey associated with a publickey Specified references are distributed between privatekey and publickey. key refs are assigned to privatekey, the rest to the public key

 ## Special references